-The digital photographic record will be prepared in accordance with the Heritage Manual guidelines, Photographic Recording Of Heritage Items Using Film or Digital Capture (Heritage Office 2006) and How to prepare archival records of heritage items (NSW Heritage Office 1998).
+A digital archival photographic record has been prepared in accordance with the Heritage Manual guidelines, Photographic Recording Of Heritage Items Using Film or Digital Capture (Heritage Office 2006) and How to prepare archival records of heritage items (NSW Heritage Office 1998).

-The photographic record will focus on the development footprint with views to and from a selection of landmark features (general landscape) and detailed photographs of archaeological sites and natural features using landbased and aerial (eg drone) photography (Section 2.4).
-The photographic monitoring will entail:
+The photographic record focuses on the development footprint with views to and from a selection of landmark features (general landscape) and detailed photographs of archaeological sites and natural features using land-based and aerial (eg drone) photography.
+A full archival digital photographic recording of the Cultural Landscape (HNE37) within the project boundary has also been undertaken.